AdvaitDongre/PaiseWale/README.md

 # PaiseWale

 PaiseWale is a modern, feature-rich application built with a powerful tech stack to deliver a seamless user experience.
-The project leverages both backend and frontend technologies to create an efficient, scalable, and interactive platform.
+The project leverages frontend technologies to create an efficient, scalable, and interactive platform.

 ## Tech Stack

-### Backend:
-- **FastAPI**: A high-performance Python framework for building APIs with speed and simplicity.

 ### Frontend:
 - **Node.js**
 - **Next.js**: For server-side rendering and static site generation.
 - **TypeScript**: Ensuring type safety and enhancing code quality.

-### Additional Tools and Integrations:
-- **Phidata's Agents**: Utilized to enhance specific functionalities within the project.

 ## Key Features
-- **Comprehensive API Integration**: Seamlessly connects backend and frontend components.
 - **Modern UI/UX**: Built with Next.js and TypeScript for a responsive and dynamic interface.
 - **Scalable Architecture**: Designed for high performance and adaptability.
-- **Agent Support**: Integration of Phidata's agents for additional automation and intelligence.

-## Prerequisites
-Before running the project, ensure you have the following installed:

-- **Python**: Required for the FastAPI backend.
 - **Node.js**: For the frontend development.
 - **Yarn**: The package manager used to install dependencies and manage the project.